Sparse Autoencoders Reveal Interpretable and Steerable Features in VLA Models: Feature Metrics and Generality Classification

-\paragraph{LIBERO classifier.} The fitted coefficients are $\beta_0 = -4.20$, $\beta_1 = 1.89$, $\beta_2 = 1.80$, $\beta_3 = 0.52$, $\beta_4 = -0.36$, achieving 100\% leave-one-out cross-validation (LOO-CV) accuracy on the 30 labeled examples.
-Mean onset count and episode coverage contribute nearly equally ($\beta_1\approx \beta_2$), indicating that in LIBERO, where many tasks share common scenes, both bursty activation and broad episode presence are required to distinguish general from memorized features.
-The negative coefficient on relative run length ($\beta_4 < 0$) confirms that sustained, long-duration activations are characteristic of memorized features.
-Because the OpenVLA model is also fine-tuned on the LIBERO dataset, we apply this same classifier to its feature dictionaries.
+achieving 100\% leave-one-out cross-validation accuracy on the 30 manually labeled examples.
+Mean onset count and episode coverage contribute nearly equally, suggesting that in LIBERO both bursty event-aligned activation and broad episode presence are needed to distinguish general features from narrower, scene-specific features.
+The negative coefficient on relative run length indicates that sustained activations are less associated with general features under this classifier.
+Because OpenVLA is also fine-tuned on LIBERO, we apply the LIBERO classifier to its feature dictionaries.

-\paragraph{DROID classifier.} The fitted coefficients are $\beta_0 = -1.78$, $\beta_1 = 0.74$, $\beta_2 = 2.36$, $\beta_3 = 0.35$, $\beta_4 = -1.04$, achieving 96.7\% LOO-CV accuracy.
-In contrast to LIBERO, episode coverage dominates ($\beta_2$ is $3.2\times$ larger than $\beta_1$), reflecting the substantially greater scene and task diversity in DROID (1545 unique tasks vs.\ 130 in LIBERO): high episode coverage is a much stronger signal of generality when the dataset itself is diverse.
-The stronger negative weight on relative run length ($\beta_4 = -1.04$ vs.\ $-0.36$ in LIBERO) further penalizes features with sustained, episode-spanning activation patterns.
-This is consistent with the dataset characteristics: DROID episodes are substantially longer and more variable ($\mu = 283.5$, $\sigma = 219.2$ timesteps, CV $= 0.77$) than LIBERO episodes ($\mu = 161.5$, $\sigma = 68.2$, CV $= 0.42$), making relative run length a stronger differentiator between transient general features and sustained memorized ones.